-Your Baby29 weeks pregnant, your baby is as tall as your forearm, all the way from the elbow to your little finger, some 15 inches (38 cm).
+Your Baby’s DevelopmentThe fetal age of your baby is now 27 weeks.
+Your baby is now as tall as your forearm, all the way from the elbow to your little finger, some 15 inches (38 cm).
 Have a look!
 Your baby is not so tiny anymore.
 He or she weighs about 2.5 pounds (1.2 kg).

-The brain can now control the breathing patterns and the control the body temperature.
-Your baby’s eyes can now move in the sockets.
+The brain can now control the breathing patterns and control the body temperature.
+Your baby’s eyes can move in the sockets.

 Your little one is now more sensitive to sound, light, smell, and taste.
 The buds for permanent teeth are starting to form in the gums.

 Mom’s Body when 29 Weeks PregnantYour tummy is now so big that you might no longer be able to see your legs when you are in a standing position; maybe not even your toes.